 # csf-dr[Ip address] – Unblock an IP and remove from /etc/csf/csf.deny

-# csf-df – Remove and unblock all entries in /etc/csf/csf.deny
+# csf-df – Removes and unblock all entries in /etc/csf/csf.deny

-# csf-g[Ip address] – Search the iptables and ip6tables rules for a match.
+# csf-g[Ip address] – Searches the IPtables and ip6tables rules for a match.

-# csf-t – Displays the current list of temporary allow and denies IP entries with their TTL.
+# csf-t – Displays the current list of temporary allow and deny IP entries with their TTL.